swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 ### [2018-2019] [Esperanto Technologies][esperanto], Physical Design Methodology and Global Clocking Engineer
 * Defined physical design methodology for 7nm process corners including very low voltage operation and timing margins
-* Designed the global “Wave Clock” distribution network for a very large 7nm SoC.
+* Designed the global “Wave Clock” distribution network for a [very large 7nm SoC][et-soc-1].
 Created a spice model of the reconvergent network, simulated, optimized and then  implemented using ICC2.
 Resimulated and verified with extracted spice netlist.
 * Clocking Methodology owner; published Clock Specification Manual for all aspects of global and local clocking methodology.
 * Block level place and route implementation of a million gate low voltage design.
 * Set up a Synopsys Custom Compiler schematic and netlisting environment with extracted views.
 Characterize PVT sensitivity of library cells, esp. level shifters and a ring oscillator with spice simulations at near threshold operation and publish results.